 - Conflict of Interest an opposition between a person's professional obligation and their private interests (personal or financial), where there is reasonable apprehension that their private interests may influence their professional judgment or responsibilities. - Earnings wages, overtime pay, vacation pay, general holiday pay and termination pay.
-Earnings are paid by direct deposit. - Employee full-time, part-time, casual, and temporary persons who are employed by the library and responsible for library service at the Sylvan Lake Municipal Library. - Flex Time a flexible work schedule that allows the employee and employer, jointly, to alter the work day start and finish time within a certain range of hours and days. - Management Team the Director, Assistant Director, and Library Technician.
-These positions have supervisory responsibilities over other employees. - Shift a scheduled period of work or duty. - Volunteers those individuals who perform duties that contribute to the operation of the library or the provision of library services but are not paid a wage or salary for performing these duties. - Time Off in Lieu time given to an employee who has worked overtime hours.
+Earnings are paid by direct deposit. - Employee full-time, part-time, casual, and temporary persons who are employed by the library and responsible for library service at the Sylvan Lake Municipal Library. - Flex Time a flexible work schedule that allows the employee and employer, jointly, to alter the work day start and finish time within a certain range of hours and days. - Management Team the Director, Assistant Director, and Library Technician/Assistant.
+These positions have supervisory responsibilities over other employees. - Relation spouse, child, parent, brother, sister, in-laws, cousin, aunt, uncle, and any relative who is a member of the employee's household. - Shift a scheduled period of work or duty. - Volunteers those individuals who perform duties that contribute to the operation of the library or the provision of library services but are not paid a wage or salary for performing these duties. - Time Off in Lieu time given to an employee who has worked overtime hours.
 Instead of being paid for the overtime hours the employee draws from banked time as time off from their usual work schedule. - Wages payment for work that has been done.
-This definition excludes overtime pay, vacation pay, general holiday pay, termination pay, gifts, non- performance related bonuses (i.e., bonuses NOT based on hours of work, production, or efficiency), expense allowances, tips and other gratuities. - Year of Service one year of service may be one continuous period of fifty- two (52) weeks or an accumulation of several periods of full and part-time service totaling fifty-two (52) weeks of full-time service.
+This definition excludes overtime pay, vacation pay, general holiday pay, termination pay, gifts, nonperformance related bonuses (i.e., bonuses NOT based on hours of work, production, or efficiency), expense allowances, tips and other gratuities. - Year of Service one year of service may be one continuous period of fifty-two (52) weeks or an accumulation of several periods of full and part-time service totaling fifty-two (52) weeks of full-time service.
 Active full-time employment does not include a period of unpaid leave of absence of more than twenty-two (22) working days.
 Vacation leave will begin accumulating following an unpaid leave of absence exceeding twenty-two (22) working days upon that employee's return to work.